ualsg/ualsg.netlify.app/content/openings/ads/2020-07-postdoc/index.md

 The successful applicant will spearhead new research initiatives in the domains of the Lab (3D geospatial data, urban analytics, and GIScience) and will be involved in the supervision of the members of the team.

-Candidates must have a strong computational affinity and a PhD degree in geographical information science, computer science, geomatics, or another relevant field of study, with a successful track record.
+Candidates must have a strong computational affinity and a PhD degree in geographical information science, computer science, geomatics, or another relevant field of study, with a successful track record (in terms of publications/impact and/or other forms of output).

-The research fellow will work together with the principal investigator [Dr Filip Biljecki](/authors/filip/), [NUS School of Design and Environment](http://www.sde.nus.edu.sg), on managing the group, developing its strategy and research orientation, and working on project proposals.
+The research fellow will work together with the principal investigator [Dr Filip Biljecki](/authors/filip/), [NUS School of Design and Environment](http://www.sde.nus.edu.sg), on managing the research activities of the group, developing its strategy and research orientation, and working on project proposals.

 The Lab will provide a motivating, conducive, and flexible environment to explore the research fellow's interests and build skills required for future career steps.